ludeknovy/jtl-reporter-docs/blog/2023-07-29-jmeter-report.md

 ## Detailed Step-by-step Guide on How to Generate JMeter Dashboard Report
 ### Setting up the Environment
 First, confirm that JMeter and JDK are installed correctly.
-You can do this by opening a command prompt (or terminal in Linux/Mac) and typing "jmeter -v" and "java -version."
+You can do this by opening a command prompt (or terminal in Linux/Mac) and typing `jmeter -v` and `java -version`.
 These commands should return the JMeter and JDK versions installed on your PC, respectively.
 Next, open JMeter application.
 Choose your preferred location to store the output.
 It should be a place where JMeter can generate results and graphs.
 Set up your test plan.
 A test plan specifies what to test and how to run the test.
 You can add a thread group to the test plan and configure the number of users, ramp-up period, and loop count, among other parameters.

 ### Planning and Executing the Test
 Add the necessary samplers to the thread group.
 Samplers tell JMeter to send requests to a server and wait for a response.